vjwill2/focus-stacking/README.md

 ```

 * Results can then be found in `./results_naive` for naive approach, `./results_laplacian` for laplacian, and `./results_stack` for 3d depth mapping
-* Exact arguments used are defined in the `generate_results.py` script
+* Exact arguments used to generate results for each method are defined in the `generate_results.py` script

 ### About